 Opened on 15 January this year, the Murray is Hong Kong’s newest luxury hotel and occupies one of eight historic landmarks protected under the Conserving Central Initiative.
 Spectacularly reimagined by Foster + Partners, the 1969 former government headquarters has undergone an internal transformation, while the striking pure white modernist facade has been lovingly preserved with the utmost respect for its heritage.
 The result is a remarkable reinvention, both inside and out.
 Defining features from the original design include a vehicle ramp and a series of graceful three-storey arches, as well as the angular, recessed windows oriented to minimise the tropical heat – a sustainability feature way ahead of its time.

 Five dining and drinking venues will eventually make up the food and beverage offerings at the Murray.
-Yet to be unveiled is the showstopping rooftop bar, restaurant and wraparound terrace Popinjays – set to immediately become one of the city’s be-seen-at hotspots – along with Chinese restaurant Guo Fu Lou, which sits in a separate low-slung building beside a protected cassia tree and is slated to open this spring.
-Up and running is modern-European restaurant The Tai Pan, which flows into the cosmopolitan Garden Lounge, where glam-seekers gather for a supremely stylish afternoon tea overlooking the Murray Lawns.
+Soon to be unveiled is the showstopping rooftop bar, restaurant and wraparound terrace Popinjays – set to immediately become one of the city’s hotspots – along with Chinese restaurant Guo Fu Lou, which sits in a separate low-slung building beside a protected cassia tree and is slated to open this spring.
+Up and running is modern-European restaurant The Tai Pan, which flows into the cosmopolitan Garden Lounge where glam-seekers gather for a stylish afternoon tea overlooking the Murray Lawns.
 Murray Lane, an off-lobby bar with a slick selection of whiskies, is also open for business.

 The Murray, Hong Kong, a Niccolo Hotel, 22 Cotton Tree Drive, Central, Hong Kong